 A mouldy hutch is an unsafe hutch.
-Mildew and mould in your rabbit hutch can make your bunnies sick or even kill them.
+Mould and mildew in your rabbit hutch can make your bunnies sick or even kill them.
 It can also damage the hutch.
 Learn how to protect your rabbit and your rabbit’s enclosure safely and effectively.

 Mould in your house can be a health hazard.
 Mildew and mould in your rabbit hutch can be equally hazardous for your rabbits.
 On top of that, they can both weaken the wood of your rabbit’s home, eventually making that home unsafe to occupy.